-Prerequisites: RLGN 315, 316, 317 or 318
+Prerequisites: RLGN 315, 316, 339 or 340 Prerequisite for RLGN 411: RELL 240

 A seminar on a biblical topic, book, or body of literature designed to encourage careful, responsible investigation and interpretation.
 May be repeated for credit.
 Fall semester: O.T. topic/text.
 Spring semester: N.T. topic/text.
 This course fulfills the requirement for an upper-division course with components as specified in Southwestern's Quality Enhancement Plan.
 (RLGN 410 Fall, RLGN 411 Spring)